-- 1/4 tsp of fresh ground black pepper
+- ¼ teaspoon of fresh ground black pepper

-- First you want to prep your brussel sprouts by rinsing them well the cutting off the stalky ends.1 pint Brussels sprouts whole (not shredded)
+- First, you want to prep your Brussels sprouts by rinsing them well and then cutting off the stalky ends.1 pint Brussels sprouts whole (not shredded)

 - In a large heavy bottom pan, heat your olive oil on medium heat.
 Once pan is heated, add your brussel sprouts to the pan making sure they are not overlapping and that they are all touching the pan.⅛ cup of olive oil

 - You are going to be browning them and getting a nice caramelized outside.